RCAH111- Writing Transcultural Contexts

 In the guided project that is the focus of a Third-Year Tutorial, you will then explore how contemporary artists relate to the core of new ideas opened up by these earlier artists: recovery of women artists of the past; development of alternative media; collaboration; interrogation of issues of the body, identity, power, and the media; shaping public space; community engagement; and re-evaluation of dominant aesthetic ideas.
 How have these emphases changed?
 How do today’s more globalized women artists relate to them and lead them in new directions?

-The guided project can be a research paper, a visual presentation, a study of a local arts venue, or another endeavor developed by students in consultation with me.
-An Integrated Language Option may be available for this course.
+The guided project can be a research paper, a visual presentation, a study of a local arts venue, or another endeavor that you develop in consultation with me.

 This special topics course will deepen interdisciplinary scholarship developed between freshman RCAH and College of Engineering students during a summer 2014 study away in Detroit.
 Through readings, discussions, reflection, design labs and active and applied collaboration, students will work in teams to develop their own “cultures of creativity” in designing, testing and implementing technological solutions meant to address regional challenges.
 With assistance from the Ford Community Fund, the result will be robust, useful and something that no one has ever seen before.
 While we will review current organizational scholarship on the idea of interdisciplinary creativity and innovation through the process, we will also use an anthropological lens to look at how teams, including ours, work.